telefonicaid/fiware-orion/test/functionalTest/README.md

 We recommend to use Python [virtualenv](https://virtualenv.pypa.io/en/latest) to install the required dependencies to avoid any potential conflict with operating system Python installation.
 So, first create your virtual env (named for instance `ft_env`):

 ```
-pip install virtualenv  # if you doesn't have virtualenv itself previously installed
+pip install virtualenv  # if you don't have virtualenv itself previously installed
 virtualenv /path/to/ft_env
 ```